-UCCS college credit in D20 high school courses
+UCCS and UCD college credit in D20 high school courses

 Through the CU Succeed program, earn college credit from the University of Colorado, Colorado Springs in coordinating high school classes that have an approved syllabus and qualifying instructor.
-Students pay $75 per course.
+Students pay between $50 and $100 per course.

 View CU Succeed Courses in Participating D20 High Schools |